iBotPeaches/Apktool/contribute/index.md

 ## Contributing to Apktool

 ### Report a bug
 Apktool gets plenty of bug reports not related to apktool at all.
-People use this tool, but they don't know how to edit XML files, sign apks or even install them.
+People use the tool, but they don't know how to edit XML files, sign apks or even install them.
 I find it funny that some people go the hard route of reverse engineering when they don't even know how to work with application sources.

 So... if you get some errors from apktool when decoding or building an apk, then this is probably a bug in apktool and you should report it.